kbase/narrative/docs/design/job_architecture.md

 These messages are sent to the `JobCommChannel` on the front end, to get processed into messages sent to the kernel.
 All the `request-job-*` requests take as arguments either a single job ID string, or an array of job IDs.

-`ping-comm-channel` - sees that the comm channel is open through the websocket
+`ping` - sees that the comm channel is open through the websocket

 `request-job-status` - gets the status for a job or an array of jobs.
   * `jobId` - a string, the job id OR